Every Sunday

 Richard Powell

-Judy's Father 'Pop' (uncredited)
+Judy's Father (uncredited)

 Kathryn Sheldon

-Woman Gotten out of Bath (uncredited)
+Woman Gotten Out of Bath (uncredited)

 Tammany Young